 You do not need to worry about memory management for this assignment.

-That is, you do not need to use delete
+That is, you do not need to use delete.

-Do not change main.cpp
+Do not change main.cpp.

-pool.cpp
+pool.cpp as

-as an extra file - esubmit will automatically
+"Main" and pool.h as an extra file - esubmit will automatically

-and it will include your code.
+compile the provided main.cpp and it will include your code.

-already has!
+esubmit already has!
 In

-for this assignment..This is not a complete list, but provides easy access to many of the tests.
+if the error message goes away.This is not a complete list, but provides easy access to many of the tests.

-generates output2.txt
+input1.txt generates output1.txtinput2.txt generates output2.txt -

 the input is essentially ignored in this case because the "TEST"